SKRIBLDEV/Skribl_web/README.md

 Skribl_web
 ==========

-> SKRIBL is something new.
-Its something that will deal with academical writings, be it papers, journals, or anything remotely related.
-Furthermore it will be some kind of professional social network.
-We think.

-> But hey, we just started, cut us some slack!
-Lets see how far we can push this thing.
+> SKRIBL is a reference manager and a basic scientific social network.
+It was developed as a sofware engineering project by team SE4_1415, consisting of Noah, Douglas, Pieter, Ivo and Hannah, computer science students at Vrije Universiteit Brussel.

 ### Code Quality

 > Current Score by CodeClimate:  [![CodeClimate](https://codeclimate.com/github/SKRIBLDEV/Skribl_web/badges/gpa.svg)](https://codeclimate.com/github/SKRIBLDEV/Skribl_web)

-### Code organisation

-- /public contains the index.html file
-- files in /static are directly accesible by url (images, client-side js, css, ...)
-- main.js is the main executable for the server
-- /server has all the other code for the server, including its routes/modules, ...

-> TODO: add package.json for dependencies, metadata, ...

 ## Install

 ### MacOSX / Unix
 - Fire up terminal
-- Navigate to the directory of Skribl_web (make sure you can see "index.html" when pressing | ls; |)
+- Navigate to the Client directory (make sure you can see "index.html" when pressing | ls; |)
 - type | python -m SimpleHTTPServer; |
 - open up your favorite browser and navigate to "http://localhost:8000/"

-### Windows
-Don't know, don't wanna know.
-At this point you can probably just run the index.html